Both Venezuela strongman Nicolas Maduro and opposition claim election win, as US voices ‘serious concerns’ - KESQ

 “The entire international community knows what happened in Venezuela and how people voted for change,” she said.

-Gonzalez, also at the news conference, alleged that rules had been violated during the election.
+Gonzalez, who was also at the news conference, alleged that rules had been violated during the election.

-If Maduro takes office, it will be for a third consecutive six-year term – representing the continuity of “Chavismo” in power, which started in 1999 at the hands of former president Hugo Chávez.
-Maduro has been in power since Chávez’s death in 2013.
+If Maduro takes office, it will his third consecutive six-year term and the continuation of “Chavismo,” the left-wing populist ideology named after Maduro’s predecessor Hugo Chávez.

+Chávez ruled Venezuela for 14 years until his death in 2013.
+His policies were dominated by nationalization and the redistribution of the nation’s huge oil wealth to the marginalized and poorest communities, as well as a constant push to protect Venezuelan sovereignty against “imperialist” powers.

-The vote has come at a crucial moment for Venezuela, an oil-rich nation that experienced the worst economic crash of a peacetime country in recent history.
-Maduro has blamed foreign sanctions against his regime, saying Venezuela is victim of an “economic war.”
+But the oil-rich nation has in the past few years experienced the world’s worst peacetime economic crash in recent history.
+Maduro has blamed foreign sanctions against his regime on the downturn, saying Venezuela is victim of an “economic war.”

-Meanwhile, the opposition — which has been galvanized this election cycle, posing the most significant threat to Maduro’s grip on power in years — had promised to restore Venezuela’s democracy and rebuild the economy if they won.
+Meanwhile, the opposition, galvanized this election cycle and posing the most significant threat to Maduro’s grip on power in years, had promised to restore Venezuela’s democracy and rebuild the economy if it won.

 Tears and celebrations